stevenc49/stevenc49.github.io/pages/practiceJournal.md

 title:  Practice Log
 ---

+### Aug 24

+Sometimes on your meh days, you just have to warm up with easy questions.

 ### Aug 23

 try [this](https://leetcode.com/problems/heaters/) problem. it should be easy

 just do a bunch of easy problems to see if you can get brute force solution on your meh days

 round robin thru each type of problems in last 2 weeks before interview:
 - 1-2 sql questions